caledavis/GPXRouteBuilder/README.md

 ## How was it made?
 This tool was vibe coded with Claude using Sonnet 4.6.

-It makes use of other free tools, which are credited in the attributins box.
+It makes use of other free tools, which are credited in the attributions box.

 Because of that, it is free and open-source.
 No accounts, no costs, no nothing.